 stator (´stertɘ) n

-1. (Electrical Engineering) The stationery part of a rotary machine or device, esp. of a motor or generator
+1. (Electrical Engineering) The stationary part of a rotary machine or device, especially of a motor or generator

 2. (Aeronautics) A system of non-rotating radially arranged parts with within a rotating assembly: the fixed blades of an axial flow compressor in a gas turbine.